TheoC26/school-vault/00 dashboard.md

 ![[todos]]

-- [x] create template for new note, new course, project, ect.
-	- [x] make a smart way for them to all work when creating a new file
-	- [x] create shortcuts for them
-- [ ] add weather, quote etc to make dash look good
 - [ ] make a projects page index
 	- [ ] instead might make each project from it's class and then make a template for it
-- [x] come up with a naming convention
-	- idea:
-		- depending on distance from dashboard the number gets bigger
-			- the notes and projects main page will be "01 notes" and "01 projects"
-			- then for the school it will be "02 school" and so on
-			- once you get to an actual not tho, it will be called the name
-			- for each project, write "PROJECT name"
-				- each project page will have it's own todoist for the tasks for the project
-				- it will also have a